Nipple

 - 05Protect from snagging during exerciseBags, sports bras with clasps, and towels are the most common causes of snagging.
 A seamless bra without metal hardware is safest during healing.

 - 06Come back if anything looks wrongPersistent swelling, unusual discharge, or movement of the barbell towards the surface are worth having looked at.
-Don't wait — early intervention is always better.
+Don't wait.
+Early intervention is always better.

-Questions we're asked, often
+Book your nipple piercingQuestions we're asked, often

 Does it hurt?